drexlerd/Tyr/README.md

 ## 4.1 Lifted Planning (Finished)

 We obtain a lifted task by parsing the PDDL.
 Then, we translate the lifted task into three datalog program: P1) ground task program, P2) action program, P3) axiom program.
 Program P1 encodes the delete free task to approximate the set of applicable ground actions and axioms in the task.
-Program P2 encodes a the action preconditions to overapproximate the set of ground applicable actions in a state.
+Program P2 encodes the action preconditions to overapproximate the set of ground applicable actions in a state.
 Program P3 encodes the axiom evaluation in a state.
 Given these three programs, the API allows to retrieve the extended initial node (sparse state + metric value) using program P3.
 Given a node, compute the labeled successor nodes (ground action + node) using programs P2 and P3.

 ```cpp
 #include <tyr/tyr.hpp>